pabloelt/pabloelt.github.io/content/project/project6/index.md

 ---
-title: Forecasting for a Retail Company
+title: Sales Forecasting for a Retail Company
 summary: A forecasting model is developed to reduce warehouse costs and stock-outs by using a scalable set of recursive machine learning algorithms.
 This model predicts demand for the next 8 days at a store-product level, based on the historical data provided by the company.
 tags:
   - Machine Learning